Albacusphetical/multi-transpose/README.md

 **MacOS:**
 - Some buttons/icons are visually glitched but still function.
-- Monitor height for transposes is initially squished but can still be resized.
+- Monitor window height for transposes is initially squished but can still be resized.

 # Project setup